lightningd/plugins/donations/README.md

 # Invoice Service (for Donations) plugin

-This plugin enables c-lightning nodes to start one or several small webserver via the command line on specified port.
+This plugin enables CLN nodes to start one or several small webserver via the command line on specified port.
 The webserver is based on flask and exposes the invoice API call.